 On occasion, no more than once a semester, I supervise undergraduate senior theses and independent reading courses.

 The Citizen Lab does not offer volunteer positions for undergraduate students, but occasionally hires undergraduate research assistant positions which are advertised on the Citizen Lab website.
+We also have several undergraduate awards available to intern at the Citizen Lab.
+These are announced on our website too.

 Post-doctoral Fellows